 5. Improve Location Placement Decisions

 Expanding a bank requires extensive planning.
 The new branch or ATM must be situated in an area with sufficient demand and profit potential.
 Identifying such locations requires a clear understanding of your network distribution, and paying to build in such an area requires a substantial investment.
 With so much money invested in the cause, having data to support an expansion can be a calming force for management during the process.
-Geospatial information can do just that.
+Geospatial information and map services can do just that.

 Planning a business expansion means that every factor needs to be taken into account.
 With a GIS program, banks can analyze the potential success of a new branch or ATM location.
 The program does this by modeling the relevant information about a site, running it all through a sophisticated algorithm to estimate the potential success of the new location.
 Some of the data in this algorithm include the following: